p4rc1v4l/VBA-challenge/README.md

 # VBA-challenge
-Repository to work on homework number 2 - VBA and Excel It is going to be very interesting
+Repository to work on homework number 2 - VBA and Excel.
+It is going to be very interesting.